RobertasJ/skylore-neo/README.md

 1. Download one of the instances in the releases.
 2. Run `sync.sh` or `sync.bat` depending on your OS.

-To switch between the main and dev branches:
+To switch between the branches:
-1. Run `git branch`.
+1. Run `git branch -a`.
-2. Run `git checkout branch/name`.
+2. Run `git checkout branch-name` if the branch is already created otherwise if it is in remotes/* run `git checkout -b <some branch name> remotes/branch/name` to create a local branch,you dont need to run with -b afterwards but you will have to switch to the locally created branch.
 3. Run the `sync` script.
 This is for setup of a branch only.